mdoodykx/kx-vscode/README.md

 ## Connections

-The kdb VS Code extension allows you to have multiple connections open at once, enabling development and testing across different q and kdb Insights Enterprise connections using both q and Python.
+The **kdb VS Code extension** allows you to have multiple connections open at once, enabling development and testing across different q and kdb Insights Enterprise connections using both q and Python.

 To add connections:

-1. Select the extension from the Activity Bar and the **CONNECTIONS** View is displayed at the top of the Primary Sidebar.
+1. Select the **KX** extension from the Activity Bar to display the **CONNECTIONS** view.

 1. When you first install the extension there are no connections so click **Add Connection**.
-If you have already created connections click **+** for New Connection in the **Connections** menu.
+If you have already created connections click **+** for New Connection in the **CONNECTIONS** menu.

    ![connecttoakdbserver](https://github.com/KxSystems/kx-vscode/blob/main/img/connecttoakdbserver.png?raw=true)

    This opens the **Add a new connection** screen which has three tabs; one for each of the three connection types.

-   - [Bundled q](#bundled-q): This is a managed q session, which uses the q installed as part of the kdb VS Code extension installation.
+   - [Bundled q](#bundled-q): This is a managed q session, which uses the q installed as part of the **kdb VS Code extension** installation.
 It runs a child q process from within the extension and is fully managed by the extension.
    - [My q](#my-q): This is an unmanaged q session and is a connection to a remote q process.
    - [Insights](#insights-connection): This accesses **kdb Insights Enterprise** API endpoints and a user-specific scratchpad process within a **kdb Insights Enterprise** deployment.

    ![setendpoint](https://github.com/KxSystems/kx-vscode/blob/main/img/bundleqform.png?raw=true)

-1. Set the properties appropriate to the connection type.
+1. Set the properties appropriate to the connection type as described in the following sections.

 ### Bundled q